 b.
 Find the average height of the four people.

-When calculating the average height, one way to calculate the average height is to calculate the respective heights from A to D. Using the table above as a guide, the respective heights are as follows.
+When calculating the average height, one way to calculate the average height is to calculate the respective heights from A to D. If you calculate the height of each of them, you will get the following

 After adding the heights from A to D, you can divide the heights by four to get the average of the heights.
 But can’t we find the average in an easier way?

-In this regard, try to calculate how much the average is off.
-The four people are different in height, as shown below.
+In this regard, let’s try to calculate how much it differs from the average value.
+As shown below, the heights of the four people are different.

 What is the average height difference between the four people?
 If you add up the height difference between the four people, it is as follows.

-The total difference in height between the 4 people is 6cm.
+The total difference in height between the 4 people is 6 cm.
 If you divide the total by the number of people, you can calculate the average value.
-In other words, we can get the average value for how many centimeters higher (or lower) per person from 160cm.
+In other words, we can get the average value of how many cm taller (or shorter) each person is from 160 cm.

 If you divide 6 cm (total value) by 4 people, you get $6÷4=1.5cm$.
 This means that the average height of the 4 people is +1.5 cm taller than 160 cm.
 Therefore, the average height of the 4 people is 161.5 cm.